Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-dashboard-onboarding.md

 function updateAVSMetadataURI(string calldata metadataURI);

-// Below 2 functions are needed for the frontend and payments MVP function getOperatorRestakedStrategies(address operator) returns (address[] memory)
+// Below 2 functions are needed for your AVS to appear correctly on the UI function getOperatorRestakedStrategies(address operator) returns (address[] memory)

 function getRestakeableStrategies() returns (address[] memory);